mitchest/optimus/cran-comments.md

 ## R CMD check results

-0 ERRORS | 0 WARNINGS | 0 NOTES
+0 ERRORS | 0 WARNINGS | 1 NOTES

-* This is a new release, so the new package NOTE came up on the CRAN win-builder R CMD check
+* This is a new release, so the NOTE is the new package NOTE

 ## Reverse dependencies